 - Chumphon: CJM

-Getting to Koh Phangan by Bus and Train
+Getting There by Bus and Train

 The cheapest and slowest option for getting to Koh Phangan from Chiang Mai is by bus, although all buses and trains will stop in Bangkok.
 You’ll probably be forced to break the journey up with a stay in Bangkok.
 With the added time and expense of getting ground transportation and a hotel in Bangkok, flying directly to Surat Thani often works out to be a better deal.

-The cost of booking an overnight train from Chiang Mai to Bangkok, and then another from Bangkok to Surat Thani, often adds up to the nearly the cost of a flight.
+The cost of booking an overnight train from Chiang Mai to Bangkok, and then another from Bangkok to Surat Thani, often add up to the nearly the cost of a flight.
 Plus, you’ll save more than 24 hours of travel time by flying!
 It's generally pretty easy to get from Chiang Mai to Bangkok.

-Getting to the Ferries from Surat Thani
+Getting to the Ferries From Surat Thani